M-ballabio1/M-ballabio1/README.md

 ## Hi, I'm Matteo 👋

 <strong>I'm a student at Bergamo University.
-I'm mostly interested in Python, Data Science, Machine Learning and Deep Learning.</strong>
+I'm mostly interested in Python, Data Science, Machine Learning and Deep Learning.
+I'm involved in different sectors as Finance and Energy but I love working with data from the Healthcare and Biomedical fields/strong>

 <!---
 M-ballabio1/M-ballabio1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.